14 min read

 Step 6: Launch and Seed Content

 Seed your forum with 10-20 starter topics before opening to the public.
 This creates the impression of an active community and gives new members something to respond to.
-Invite a core group of early members who can set the tone.
+Invite a core group of early members who can set the tone for how discussions unfold.

 How to Increase Forum Engagement